 1. Terraset - an Underground School

-Even though it’s tough to believe, the Terraset Elementary School is definitely located underneath the the top of land.
+Even though it’s difficult to believe, the Terraset Grade school is in fact located underneath the surface of land.
 It can be part

-from the Reston neighborhood - an organized green community in Northern Virginia.
-The unusual project was finished towards the end
+from the Reston neighborhood - a structured green community in Northern Virginia.
+The unusual project was finished at the end

-In the event the USA was coping with a tough energy crisis, town administration found the perfect solution is in developing a school that
+If the USA was surviving a tough energy crisis, the city administration found the solution in building a school that

-would definitely be self-sufficient with regards to heating.
-The top of the knoll was shaved, the dwelling built, and soil was
+would definitely be self-sufficient in terms of heating.
+The top knoll was shaved, the structure built, and soil was

-placed over it.
-The earth covering provided natural insulation, and solar collectors are hoped for to experience an initial role
+placed concerning this.
+Our planet covering provided natural insulation, and solar collectors are hoped for to try out a primary role

 2. Floating School in Cambodia

-Our next education institution is not any less exotic and it is floating in water.
+Our next education institution isn't less exotic and is floating in water.
 Although a floating school is no surprise in

-this region, because it is common to see entire floating villages with floating houses, shops along with other buildings.
+this region, as it is typical to see entire floating villages with floating houses, shops as well as other buildings.
 And

-The Campong Luong floating village is found on Lake Tonle Sap, Cambodia.
-The school comprises 60 students, 40 that
+The Campong Luong floating village is situated on Lake Tonle Sap, Cambodia.
+The varsity comprises 60 students, 40 of which

 are orphans whose parents died during fishing trips.
-The school only has a single classroom, where every student studies
+The varsity has only one particular classroom, where every student studies

 and rests.
 To access the floating school, children use special basins that you will find probably called “boats” whenever they